-Unlike phone calls where you can get lost in extraneous tangents, or text messages that abound with opportunity to misconstrue, email offers you a chance to properly form your ideas, project efficiency and keep both clients and staff feeling good.
+Unlike phone calls where you can get lost in extraneous tangents or text messages that abound with the opportunity to misconstrue, email offers you a chance to properly form your ideas, project efficiency and keep both clients and staff feeling good.
 So, why allow knee-jerk emails to get rattled off with little attention to tone, editing or spellcheck?
 Not only do they reflect poorly overall, but they also run the risk of unintentionally bruising a relationship that you value.

 Here are a few points that can aid in composing an effective email marketing strategy, or even just your next business email and help get your point across amiably and sounding smart!

-2. Know the reader: Even if you don’t know them.
+Even if you don’t know them.
 Are they a friend of a friend?
 A hip t-shirt design company?
 If so, then taking a casual tone like, “Hi there!
 Just wanted to say that I LOVED your recent work with so-n’-so!” is all good.
 But if they’re an important corporate client, then something like, “Good morning, Joe.
 Thanks for sending over those materials.
 Would you have time for a call later?” is clearly the right line to take.
 They key is adapting to the reader and the reason for correspondence.
 If it’s a mea culpa, then a hat-in-hand tone is important.
 If it’s a stern finger wag to a vendor, then firm and direct is the way to go.

-3. Keep it simple.
-NO RAMBLING.
+No Rambling!
 You don’t have time to write a book at work, and nobody has time to read one.
 Try to be concise, address the questions, be transparent with scheduling snags or those you need to consult with and move on.

 Put the ball in their court by making it effortless to respond.
 I still get plenty of emails from professionals with no email signatures.
 Sure, your recipient can simply hit ‘reply’ to a message, but what if they want to call you to clarify something more quickly?
 Or what if they want to refer someone to your physical address for the meeting you just discussed?
 It’s always good to include a clear signature, plus it’s also a reflection of your attention to detail and the way your company presents itself externally.
 Likewise, be sure your email signature is in-line with your company’s brand identity guidelines.
-It should be consistent in terms of font, size, layout and color.
+It should be consistent in terms of font, size, layout, and color.